Do you know the difference between all of the types of villains and antagonists in movies?

 So there is some gray area to be sure.
 Villains and Antagonists (and even Protagonists to a degree) do not live in a black and white world in the realm of cinematic and literary storytelling — a lesson that most writers can learn from.
 The best stories often blur the lines between antagonist, villain, and protagonist.

 What Makes a Villain a Villain?

 Look at a film like Ferris Bueller’s Day Off — a comedy.
-Principal Rooney is clearly not evil, however, if you look at it from the context of the film — namely from the perspective of teenagers like Ferris, Sloane, and Cameron — Rooney is “evil” in terms of representing authority that opposes their will to have fun and enjoy life and school to its fullest.
-We all know how most teenagers feel about authority, especially a principal like Rooney, so in their eyes at that point in their lives, he’s evil — especially since comedies are allowed to present characters in more satirical or caricature fashion, which enhances the major elements in villains and antagonists.
+Principal Rooney is clearly not evil.
+However, if you look at it from the context of the film — namely from the perspective of teenagers like Ferris, Sloane, and Cameron — Rooney is “evil” in terms of representing authority that opposes their will to have fun and enjoy life and school to their fullest.
+We all know how most teenagers feel about authority, especially a principal like Rooney, so in their eyes at that point in their lives, he’s evil — especially since comedies are allowed to present characters in a more satirical or caricatured fashion, which enhances the major elements in villains and antagonists.
 In the case of Gerard in The Fugitive, Kimble knows that Gerard is just doing his job.
 This moment between those two solidifies this notion:

 So the word “evil” must be looked upon in a particular context, namely through the eyes of the protagonist.
 In fact, one of the greatest villains in cinematic history is Man.
 Man is the personification of evil in Disney’s Bambi.
 Now, we all know Man (in general at least) isn’t evil, however, in the eyes of Bambi, Man killed the one Bambi loves for no good reason.
 So it’s all in the context.